vppiet/hellu/README.md

 manages the IRC connection and messaging.
 By providing message handlers, the library can listen to specific commands supplied by the users.
 Handlers are invoked asynchronously.

+Every command belongs to a service which in turn is registered to the main object (Hellu).

 ## User Interface

 Hellu has four command layers: